moham-p/natlex-assignment/README.md

 # Introduction

-This is a web solution to manage Sections and GeologicalClasses.
+This is a web solution to manage Sections and Geological Classes.

 ## How to Build, Test, and Run